Motivated Reasoning and the Political Economy of Climate Change Inaction: The Model

 Voters policy preferences depend on the state of the world $\omega$.
 Given a winning policy $p$ and given a state realization $\omega$, voters' realized policy utility is

 Hence, for each state realization $\omega$, the optimal policy is $p=\omega$.
 But the state $\omega$ determines not only optimal policy, but the baseline welfare level in society.
 In particular, if $\omega=1$, i.e., when climate change is severe, then baseline welfare decreases by $\Delta>0$, independent of the chosen policy, while it remains constant if climate change is mild, $\omega=0$.
-The parameter $\beta>0$ measures the importance of choosing the right policy when climate change is severe: the greater is $\beta$, the more important is taking the right action.
-Note that the worst outcome is choosing policy incorrectly in state 1, yielding $-\Delta-\beta$, while the best outcome is choosing correctly in state 0, yielding a utility of zero.
-I make the following assumption to capture the idea that at the outset, voters believe the optimal policy choice is $p=0$:\footnote{This assumption is not without loss of generality for the model's conclusions.
-Allowing for $q\geq \frac{1}{1+\beta}$ would imply that the set of possible equilibria is larger.
-I chose to assume $q<\frac{1}{1+\beta}$, because it seems realistic that voters need to be convinced to support anti-climate change policies.
-Moreover, as a second benefit, Assumption \ref{assume:q} keeps the paper's exposition more concise.} \begin{assume} Throughout I assume that $q< \frac{1}{1+\beta}.$ \end{assume}
+The parameter $b>0$ measures the importance of choosing the right policy when climate change is severe: the greater is $b$, the more important is taking the right action.
+We make the following assumption to capture the idea that at the outset, voters believe the optimal policy choice is $p=0$:\footnote{This assumption is not without loss of generality for the model's conclusions.
+Allowing for $q\geq \frac{1}{1+b}$ would imply that the set of possible equilibria is larger.
+We chose to assume $q<\frac{1}{1+b}$, because it seems realistic that voters need to be convinced to support anti-climate change policies.
+Moreover, as a second benefit, Assumption \ref{assume:q} keeps the paper's exposition more concise.} \begin{assume} Throughout we assume that $q< \frac{1}{1+b}.$ \end{assume}

 At the beginning of the game, both types of players receive a signal that is informative about $\omega$.
-In particular, every politician $i$ receives a perfect signal $s_i^P$ about $\omega$ before announcing policy platforms.
-Hence, after receiving $s_i^P$, each politician perfectly knows wether climate change is severe or not.
+In particular, as in \cite{GRATTON:2014}, before announcing policy platforms every politician $i$ receives a signal $s_i^P$ that perfectly reveals $\omega$.
+Hence, after receiving $s_i^P$, each politician perfectly knows whether climate change is severe or not.